Skip to content

 }

-{"location": "Seattle", "temperature": 72}
+Now get_weather(location="Seattle") returns {"location": "Seattle", "temperature": 72}.

-Fixtures return specific responses based on argument matching:
+Return different responses based on argument values:

 curl -X POST http://localhost:3000/mock/add-fixture \